Wellness With Kaelyn

 • Butter Me Up Organics Shea and coconut lotion bar— love how easy this is to apply since it’s basically a lotion in a stick!
 It’s a bit more firm but I have found if I hold it against my skin for a minute, it will soften up and be easier to apply. code KAELYN will save you 10% off your order!

-• Whipped Tallow by Smear- I will either make my own but lately have been purchasing tallow body creams.
+• Whipped Tallow by Smear- I sometimes make my own tallow body butter, but lately have been purchasing tallow body creams.
 This is one of my faves to recommend because it is simple, quality, and Clean (literally, that’s the name 😅)

 • Roe Biome Barrier Cream- I saw an ad for this somewhere, purchased it, tried it a couple of times, and have mixed reviews.
 My son has more mild eczema and doesn’t seem to be bothered when I apply it.
 And his skin is notably softer and less red after using it.